 As a Kindle download, this is only $7.99 and I do think it is a worthy addition to ones queue of spiritual reading, taking the things I mentioned above into consideration.
 For Dominicans, it really is an essential read, I think.
 Has anyone else read this book, or perhaps a related book on Dominican spirituality?
 Chime in in the comments!
 How can Dominican spirituality be applied generally to all of us in the pews on Sunday mornings?

-Do check back in tomorrow for the saint spotlight feature that Cristina and I collaborate on, The Church Triumphant.
+Do check back in tomorrow for the saint spotlight feature that I put out monthly, The Church Triumphant.
 And next month, Catholic Book Club looks at a new book on devotion to the Sacred Heart, with Sacred Fire: Practicing Devotion to the Heart of Jesus, by Philip Michael Bulman.